infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 # Broad recommendations for caregiving from research
 A systematic review of caregiving interventions[^4] recommended the need for
 - Broad, theory based approaches are needed and should be tested using rigorous scientific standards
+- More efforts are needed to focus on the improvement of general caregiving environment, caregiver child relationship and maltreatment prevention
 - Responsive non-violent caregiver-child interactions are crucial to children's physical and behavioral develpmnet
 - Beyond improving caregiver-child attachment, caregiver trainings should also focus on prevention of violence and abuse in institutional care
 - Improving the quality of care may be more important than the type of care (eg. institutional care vs foster care)
 - Our findings have shown that less than one third of the intervention approaches were theory based, and only three studies applied manualized interventions.
 Therefore, we advocate for developing theory-based and manualized training concepts for institutional caregivers that may be based on attachment and that can be tested using rigorous scientific standards.
-[Caregiving](Roll%20Ups/Caregiving/Caregiving.md)
+- Changing institutions that have operated traditionally for decades can be challenging, but it can be done.
+Caregivers need periodic training in behaviors known to enhance caregiver–child relationships, such as mutual engagement, following a child’s lead, displaying appropriate adult affect, and having reciprocal conversations with children
+- But training alone is not sufficient; it must be accompanied by on-the-ward coaching and structural/operational changes that reduce group sizes and provide children with fewer and more consistent caregivers over time.

 # Caregiving Interventions
 - According to a review on caregiving interventions[^4], Many of the intervention approaches included in the studies ofthe present review have some important components in common: They all aim at improving the caregiver–child relationship (attachment and bonding), enriching the caregiving environment through additional stimulation and quality time, and at least some focus on preventing maltreatment and further harm